Help us return Rhinos to their ancestral home.

 Our plan is to remove boundaries and connect large landscapes together (preserving wildlife corridors) to create a huge, interconnected rhino habitat.

-Positioned at the geographical heart of Kenya, the Segera Rhino Sanctuary will become a vital gateway to a large-scale initiative to create an interconnected area of private and community conservancies, government parks and formerly abandoned lands to become one of the largest rhino sanctuaries in the world as part of the Kenya Rhino Range Expansion Plan (KRRE), where rhinos can safely return to Central Kenya’s vast savannahs.
+Positioned at the geographical heart of Kenya, Segera Rhino Sanctuary will become a vital gateway to a large-scale initiative to create an interconnected area of private and community conservancies to become one of the largest rhino sanctuaries in the world, where rhinos can safely return to Central Kenya’s vast savannahs.

 Protecting rhino is both incredibly intense – requiring highly trained and motivated rangers – and extremely expensive - but by joining forces and sharing expertise and resources, the idea is to reduce costs dramatically and create a financially viable and sustainable operating model for the long-term creating win-wins for communities, foster socio-economic development and preservation of biodiversity in line with the UN Sustainable Development Goals.